Ariimb/Commands/readme.md

 #Create and edit text files.

 Nano "name of file": To create and edit text files.

+cat: Read a file, create a file, and concatenate files.
+Is one of the more versatile commands and serves three main functions: displaying them, combining copies of them, and creating new ones.
+Common options: -n

+Example: cat [option(s)] [file_name(s)] [-] [file_name(s)]

 #Get the state of the computer.